-Your child is not used to you being their classroom teacher.
-They’re used to a completely different person with a different personality, a different set of physical characteristics, a different tone and volume of voice…everything about you is different.
+They may be used to a completely different person with a different personality, a different set of physical characteristics, a different tone and volume of voice…from the standpoint of learning at home, everything about you is different.

 The first week we started homeschool in the Weidemann household, Rooney got up during her first English Language Arts lesson and yelled, “You’re not doing the letters like Ms. Jazzy does it!” and scampered off to her bedroom.
 Granted, she hadn’t seen her preschool teacher in months, but she was still set off by the fact that what she knew and what felt normal with her former teacher was not happening at our kitchen table. 🙂

-Your kids are used to a different human being managing their classroom and all its ins and outs.
+Your kids might be used to a different human being managing their classroom and academic day and all of its ins and outs.
 Yes.
-So, the question becomes, “How can you adapt your kids to this new situation and take on the role of educator in your home?
+So, the question becomes, “How can you adapt your kids to learning from you and take on the role of educator in your home?
 What does that actually look like?”

 3. Set expectations, but be flexible.
-I can guarantee that learning at home is not going to look the way you first imagined it.
-Each day brings with it a totally new set of challenges, for you and for your students.
+I can guarantee that leading your kids in this season is not going to look the way you first imagined it.
+Each day brings with it a totally new set of challenges, for you and for your learners.

 Set and agree together on clear expectations and assess often the parameters you’ve set so that you can identify what’s working and change what’s not.
 Trust me, this is the key to maintaining your peace, sanity, and the willingness of all parties to continue forward.

 4. Allow your children to help drive the change.
 Give them as much ownership as possible.
-Invite your kids to list the things that are most important to them to have as a part of their homeschooling experience.
+Creating buy-in is the name of the game.
+Invite your kids to list the things that are most important to them to have as a part of their school experience this year.